Shriranjanidev/gitbucket-project/README.md

 ## Usage
 gitb [command] [option]

-init (Similar to that of git init)
+### init
-  - Creates a .git directory with .object, .refs, .heads, .tags and .branches
+  - Creates a .git directory with .object, .refs, .heads, .tags and .branches (Similar to that of git init)